Teaching faculty at Guilford Technical Community College (GTCC) are

 total affairs of the college.

-Under general supervision, this individual will be
+Under general supervision, this part-time faculty member will be

 - Teaching and/or industry training in any of the following